ucopacme/start-here/docs/hands_on_labs.rst

-Hands-on Labs - From Console to Code
+Hands-On Labs - From Console to Code
 ====================================

 The following is a series of self-paced lab exercises designed to introduce new